prisms-center/CASMcode_monte/python/doc/usage/overview.rst

 - libcasm.clexmonte.flex: A flexible CASM Monte Carlo implementation that allows including a additional terms to the potential to enable umbrella sampling, special quasi-random structure (SQS) generation, and other approaches.
-- libcasm.monte.calculators: The standard CASM canonical Monte Carlo implementation
-- libcasm.clexmonte.canonical: The standard CASM canonical Monte Carlo implementation

-- libcasm.monte.models.ising_cpp: An example C++ Ising model implementation for tutorial and testing purposes
-- libcasm.monte.models.Ising_py: An example Python Ising model implementation for tutorial and testing purposes

-"""
+- libcasm.monte.ising_cpp.semigrand_canonical: An example semi-grand canonical Monte Carlo calculator for the Ising model, implemented in C++ using CASM::monte with a Python interface using libcasm-monte.
+- libcasm.monte.ising_py.semigrand_canonical: An example semi-grand canonical Monte Carlo calculator for the Ising model, fully implemented in Python using libcasm-monte.